 What Are Knits?

-Knitting is the intermeshing of yarn into loops to form a fabric.
+Knits are made by intermeshing yarn into loops to form a fabric.
 Compared with woven constructions, which are rigid and stable, knits more easily conform to a change in shape.
 The intermeshed loops of knits allow for flexibility as they stretch to fit the form.
 This mobility helps knitted fabrics to maintain a smoother appearance than woven fabrics, and it makes knitted apparel well suited for sports and other active endeavors.

 In knitting, there are basically two systems: weft knitting and warp knitting.